Q: How does RSSHub work？

 A: rsshub.app (opens new window) is the demo instance provided, running the latest build of RSSHub from master branch, the cache is set 120 minutes and it's free to use.
 However, if you see an badge strict anti-crawler policy for route, this means popular websites such as Facebook etc. may pose a request quota on individual IP address, which means it can get unreliable from time to time for the demo instance.
 You are encouraged to host your own RSSHub instance to get a better usability.

-Q: Why are images not loading in some RSSHub routes？
+Q: Why are images/videos not loading in some RSSHub routes？

-A: RSSHub fetches and respects the original image URLs from original sites, in which some are behind anti-hotlink filters.
+A: RSSHub fetches and respects the original image/video URLs from original sites, in which some are behind anti-hotlink filters.

 referrerpolicy="no-referrer" attribute is added to all images to solve the issues caused by cross-domain requests.
-Third party RSS service providers such as Feedly and Inoreader, strip this attribute off which leads to cross-domain requests being blocked.
+Third party RSS service providers such as Feedly and Inoreader, strip this attribute off, resulting in cross-domain requests being blocked.
 Meanwhile, the attribute is not available for videos yet, resulting in most RSS readers unable to pass the anti-hotlink check.
 Here are some workarounds: